capische/nordlynx-proxy/README.md

 - Use of NordVPN app features (Killswitch, CyberSec, ....).

-Please note, that to avoid DNS problems when the DNS service is on the same host, /etc/resolv.conf is set to Cloudflare DNS (1.1.1.1).
+Please note that to avoid DNS problems when the DNS service is on the same host, /etc/resolv.conf is set to Cloudflare DNS (1.1.1.1).
 The DNS above is only used during startup (to check the latest NordVPN version).
-NordVPN DNS is set when VPN connection is up.
+NordVPN DNS is set when the VPN connection is up.
 ```
 # Generated by NordVPN
 nameserver 103.86.96.100